-- IS1. use proficiently information and materials from a variety of sources for independent enquiry and learning; - IS2. demonstrate creative and innovative ability in the synthesis of solutions and in formulating designs in secure computer network systems; - IS3. draw independent conclusions based on a rigorous, analytical and critical assessment of argument, opinion and data; - IS4. analyse the information requirements of an organisation in the achievement of its business goals; - IS5. apply appropriate quantitative computer networking and engineering tools to the analysis of problems: - IS6. select appropriate software tools and techniques for the implementation of network applications;
+- IS1. use proficiently information and materials from a variety of sources for independent enquiry and learning; - IS2. demonstrate creative and innovative ability in the synthesis of solutions and in formulating designs in secure computer network systems; - IS3. draw independent conclusions based on a rigorous, analytical and critical assessment of argument, opinion and data; - IS4. analyse data retrieved from computer and digital systems; - IS5. select and evaluate software tools, recovery strategies and techniques for computer forensic cases: